plume-oss/benchmarking/README.md

 ## Running the suite

 Use `sbt run` to start the benchmarks.
-The results will then be found in an
+Taint analysis is performed from sources and sinks defined in `src/main/resources/taint_definitions.yaml`.